Iowa State Cyclones and Illinois Fighting Illini meet in Sweet 16 - WTOP News

 FANDUEL SPORTSBOOK LINE: Cyclones -1.5; over/under is 146

-BOTTOM LINE: No. 4 Iowa State takes on No. 10 Illinois in the Sweet 16 round of the NCAA Tournament.
+BOTTOM LINE: No. 4 Iowa State and No. 10 Illinois play in the NCAA Tournament Sweet 16.

-The Cyclones’ record in Big 12 games is 16-5, and their record is 13-2 against non-conference opponents.
-Iowa State averages 10.0 turnovers per game and is 28-3 when it turns the ball over less than its opponents.
+The Cyclones are 16-5 against Big 12 opponents and 13-2 in non-conference play.
+Iowa State is fifth in the Big 12 scoring 75.5 points while shooting 46.5% from the field.

-The Fighting Illini’s record in Big Ten games is 17-6.
-Illinois ranks eighth in college basketball with 41.0 rebounds per game.
-Quincy Guerrier leads the Fighting Illini with 6.2.
+The Fighting Illini are 17-6 against Big Ten teams.
+Illinois ranks seventh in the Big Ten shooting 35.2% from 3-point range.

-Iowa State makes 46.5% of its shots from the field this season, which is 3.5 percentage points higher than Illinois has allowed to its opponents (43.0%).
-Illinois averages 8.4 made 3-pointers per game this season, 1.1 more made shots on average than the 7.3 per game Iowa State allows.
+Iowa State’s average of 6.7 made 3-pointers per game this season is only 0.5 more made shots on average than the 6.2 per game Illinois gives up.
+Illinois scores 23.3 more points per game (84.6) than Iowa State allows to opponents (61.3).

 TOP PERFORMERS: Tamin Lipsey is averaging 12.5 points, 4.9 assists and 2.7 steals for the Cyclones.
-Keshon Gilbert is averaging 12.1 points over the last 10 games.
+Keshon Gilbert is averaging 12.1 points and 3.4 rebounds while shooting 37.1% over the last 10 games.

 Terrence Shannon Jr. is scoring 23.3 points per game and averaging 4.0 rebounds for the Fighting Illini.
 Coleman Hawkins is averaging 1.3 made 3-pointers over the last 10 games.